 Apply unscented moisturizer

 You should apply unscented moisturizer 3 times a day.
-Your tattoo artist will advise which moisturizer is best for how to look after a new tattoo, we recommend using an aftercare salve.
+Your tattoo artist will advise which moisturizer is best for how to look after a fresh tattoo, we recommend using an aftercare salve.
 The best time to apply the moisturizer is when you are likely to remember it.
 We recommend applying it when you wake up in the morning, after a shower and before you go to bed at night.

 Don’t go in the bath

 Soaking your tattoo in water for a substantial amount of time could increase the likelihood of your tattoo getting infected.
 This is because it is exposed to bacteria.
 Soaking it in water can also dry out the skin, which can lead to cracking and scarring.
-Don’t worry- showers are fine!
+Don’t worry – showers are fine!

 Use a high SPF in the sun